Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementCopySwap.md

             // Early exit for self assignment
             return *this;
         }
-        // First we have to destroy all the current elements. for(int loop = 0; loop < length; ++loop)
+        // First, we have to destroy all the current elements. for(int loop = 0; loop < length; ++loop)
         {
             // Destroy in reverse order